-Cambridge College arranges access to facilities and academic programs for students with physical, psychological, or learning disabilities.
-Accommodations are determined on an individual basis and include, but are not limited to, sign language interpreters, note takers, audio recording, tutorial services, priority registration, parking, and classroom modification.
+In compliance with Cambridge College policies and the Americans with Disabilities Amendments Act, Disability Support Services arranges access to facilities and academic programs for students with physical, psychological, or learning disabilities.
+Accommodations are determined on an individual basis and include, but are not limited to, note takers, sign language interpreters, accessible texts, classroom modifications, and parking.
+Any student who feels s/he may be eligible for accommodations that provide equal access to educational programs at Cambridge College should contact the Coordinator of Disability Support Services at 617-873-0470 or disabilitysupport@cambridgecollege.edu for an appointment.

-Please contact Diane Paxton at 617-873-0470 or diane.paxton@ cambridgecollege.edu to discuss your disability, so we can arrange for and monitor services you need in compliance with the Americans with Disabilities Act.
-You are responsible for providing documentation from qualified and licensed medical or testing personnel.
+Students with disabilities are responsible for identifying themselves, and for providing documentation from qualified and licensed medical or testing personnel.
 Any expense incurred in obtaining such documentation is the student's responsibility.
-This documentation must present a specific diagnosis of your disability, explain its limiting effects, and make recommendations for accommodation.
-It is important to provide this documentation as soon as possible since many services are outside the College and must be arranged far in advance.
+This documentation must present a specific diagnosis of the disability, explain its limiting effects, and make recommendations for accommodations.
+It is important to provide this documentation as early as possible so that timely and appropriate arrangements can be made.
+New students must contact us at least three weeks prior to the beginning of the term, since many services must be arranged far in advance.